 Sophie said we need to buy a house with at least three bedrooms.
 Okay, we're not exactly spilling over in our armpits with cash, so, no, the three-bedroom house is out for now.
 (It took me a few hours to convince her that now was not the time to be thinking of moving or buying a house.)
 I know, I know, house prices are low and interest rates are scratching bottom, but we're going to have a baby soon, and that means one of us (probably her) will probably not be working during that period.

-the fact that it's a child car seat also
+This one is from Orbit Baby.
+I like the fact that it's a child car seat also and includes a car-seat dock for easy attaching. |

 You know, the baby will never know the difference, I say.
 "That's not true!
 The $1,000 one is really comfortable!" she says.
 Something tells me we're going to be $1,000 poorer very soon.